7dric/Rubiks_3D/README.md

 - **reset the rubiks** : press the **"r" key**
 - **change the view mode** : press the **"c" key**
 ## Libraries :
-To be able to run this program you need to install thoose python libraies on your computer:
+To be able to run this program you need to have python3 and thoose python libraies on your computer:

 - pygame
 - OpenGL